-5 best exercise bikes to try
+7 best exercise bikes and spin bikes to try at home

-Looking for an exercise bike with an easy-to-read and use the screen?
+Looking for an exercise bike with an easy-to-read and use screen?
 Bingo.
-This a great option that's bursting with features, and it's an affordable price tag!
+This is a great option that's bursting with features, and it's an affordable price tag!
 For starters, it has a 7mph inertia enhanced flywheel and freewheel clutch, as well as 20 digital levels of resistance to ensure that every workout is a challenge.

 Complete with a high contract multi-color display, this exercise bike makes keeping track of workout data easy.
 It gives you heart rate feedback, too.
 You can also use this screen to watch 20+ pre-set workouts to keep you motivated and add some fun to your workout.
 The best part?
 The screen is adjustable so you'll always be able to see it whether you're sitting or cycling standing on the pedals.